yusami/SiteChecker/README.md

 ## Description

 1. Read configs from the file. (`config.json`)
-2. Connect each site.
+2. Connect each site by HTTP.
-3. Show the summary.
+3. Show the result.

 ## Requirement

-* Ruby 2.7
+* Ruby 3.1

 ## Usage